almondheil/ansible-arch/README.md

 ansible-galaxy collection install -r requirements.yaml
 ```

-To run:
+To run normally:

 ```
 ./run.sh
 ```

-If running the first time, you'll want to enable the `fresh_install` task too.
+**RUNNING AFTER INSTALL:** You'll probably also want the `fresh_install` tag turned on, which will force-apply user configs and reboot your system to let all configured services start up.

+This isn't a good idea if you don't want those things to happen, so it's off by default.

 ```
-./run.sh --tags all,never
+./run.sh --tags all,fresh_install
 ```